 Taking those caveats into account, though, it’s still important to make an educated estimate of how much money you’re likely to accumulate by the time you retire, as well as how much you’re likely to spend.

 What Factors Affect My Retirement Savings?

-There are a few other variables that can come into play when deciding how long retirement savings might last:
+Here are some of the many variables that can come into play when deciding how long your retirement savings might last.

 Retirement Plan Type